KerlynD/CUNY-to-Cal/README.md

 ### Usage

 1. **Navigate to Your Schedule**
-   - Go to your CUNY Student Center Class Schedule page, or
+   - Go to your CUNY Schedule Builder
-   - Use the CUNY Schedule Builder

 2. **Export Your Schedule**
    - Click the extension icon in your browser toolbar, or
    - Click the floating "📅 Export Schedule" button that appears on the page
-   - Choose your reminder preference (optional)
+   - You can choose your reminder preference from the extension icon in your browser toolbar (optional)
-   - Click "📥 Export Schedule"

 3. **Import to Your Calendar**
    - The `Schedule-[Semester]-[Year].ics` file will download automatically